+To ensure accurate diagnosis of cervical intraepithelial neoplasia (CIN) or malignancy, liberal (all 4 quadrant) colposcopic biopsies are recommended.
+However, pain and traumatic bleeding often deter both clinicians and patients from this approach.
 A less traumatic biopsy would obviously be more desirable; however, the quality of the tissue sampled would also have to be unaffected.
 Two new endocervical and exocervical fabric based biopsy tools are now available, and a recent study aimed to compare pain, bleeding and tissue yield with these tools against the conventional punch biopsy and endocervical curettage.

 47 ectocervical biopsies (16 conventional punch biopsies, 31 fabric based) and 55 endocervical biopsies (19 conventional curettages, 36 fabric based) were performed for comparison.
 Pain and bleeding were rated from 0 to 10 (10 being severe pain or bleeding requiring intervention, 0 being no pain or bleeding.)